Everyone wants to increase traffic to their website, but is more traffic always a good thing?

 SaaS is a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.
 It is sometimes referred to as "on-demand software", typically accessed via your web browser.

-There are many new digital services that help you automate and yet still personalise your promotions.
+Many new digital services help you automate and yet still personalise your promotions.
 It's up to you to make the most of these new services when used correctly they will easily pay for themselves in the time you save and the business interaction they drive.